 Personalization string: The length of the personalization string must be <= seed length.
 If the implementation only supports one personalization string length, then the same length can be used for both values.
 If more than one string length is support, the evaluator shall use personalization strings of two different lengths.
 If the implementation does not use a personalization string, no value needs to be supplied.

 Additional input: the additional input bit lengths have the same defaults and restrictions as the personalization string lengths.

 The TOE has been CAVP tested.
-Refer to the section entitled, "CAVP Certificate Justification" earlier in this document.
+Refer to the CAVP certificates identified in Section 1.2.